-The International Center, which has two departments (International Student Services and Study Abroad Programs), is located in the Student Services Center on the Downcity Campus.
-In addition, two international student advisors from the center are located at the Student Academic & Financial Services Office in The Friedman Center at the Harborside Campus.
+The International Center, which includes International Student Services and Study Abroad Programs, is located in the Student Services Center on the Downcity Campus.
+In addition, two international student advisors from the center are located at Student Academic & Financial Services in The Friedman Center at the Harborside Campus.